 Krusenberg Herrgård, Uppsala, Sweden

 Patient advocacy in Melanoma has been undergoing a rapid evolution and advocacy concepts are becoming increasingly sophisticated.

 Since novel therapies now offer real hope of survival for patients even with advanced disease- unthinkable as little as 10 years ago- concerns in Melanoma advocacy have shifted to saving patients' lives and rather technical and scientific areas like setting research agendas, drug development, regulatory and HTA processes, pharmaco- economics and challenges around sustainability, affordability and ecosystems supporting innovation.

-In these settings, just having a personal opinion is insufficient- in the end, we need solutions that work for everyone, not just single individuals, and other stakeholders will demand the evidence for your claims.
+In these settings, just having a personal opinion is insufficient- in the end, we need solutions that work for everyone, not just single individuals, and other stakeholders will rightfully request evidence for our claims.